About Mistletoe Cactus

 - Increase humidity by misting the plant, using a pebble tray filled with water, grouping plants together, or using a room humidifier.
 Rhipsalis baccifera appreciates moderate to high humidity levels.

-Can I grow Mistletoe Cactus indoors
+Can I grow Mistletoe Cactus in my indoor space

 Difficulty